pjobson/onion_omega2p_experiments/README.md

     Selection:

-If you are not hiding your SSID, select `1`.
+If you are not hiding your SSID, select `1`, otherwise you can manually enter it with `2`.

     Selection: 1
     Scanning for wifi networks...